luinardi/hypermapper/example_scenarios/clients/cpp_client/README.md

 ## HyperMapper C client
 This is a C client for hypermapper.
-The sample implements an optimization of the Chakong Haimes function.
+The sample implements an optimization of the Chakong-Haimes function.

 ### Build and Run
 Build: `make`